FAQs

 We specialise in preparing our students so they can sit the exam at their existing school, or at an exam centre arranged via us.

-No!
-We never offer discounts - everyone pays the published rates, but we do try to keep them as low as possible.
+Aside from that, we never offer any discounts - so everyone pays the published rates, but we do try to keep them as low as possible.

-We haven't increased our tuition fees for over 10-years (despite being full in the last 8 of those 10 years), and we don't intend to.
+We hadn't increased our tuition fees for over 10-years (despite being full in the last 8 of those 10 years), but last year and this year, we've had to make increases of approximately 6% and 8% respectively, because our costs have gone up (actually, by a lot more than we increased our fees by...)

 Firstly, remember that we don't hire other tutors - the Math'scool tutors are: